Maritime Law...

 Maritime Law

-Maritime law is the body of law that governs activities on oceans and inland waters.
+Maritime law is the body of law that governs activities on navigable waters, which includes oceans, coastal, and inland waters.
 It covers commercial vessels and recreational vessels (including personal watercraft [a/k/a PWCs or jet skis], kayaks and canoes).
 Maritime law covers commercial mariners (vessel crews) and shoreside maritime workers (shipyard or cargo terminal workers).
-For vessel crews serving aboad U.S.-flag vessels, maritime law provides coverage under the Jones Act.
+For vessel crews serving aboad U.S.-flag vessels, U.S. maritime law provides coverage under the Jones Act.
 Maritime law also covers cruise ships.

 Maritime law is an international body of law.
 That means it applies rules codified in MARPOL, STCW, the U.N.
 Convention on the Law of the Sea, and other international treaties and laws.
 Maritime law is also national in nature.
 Nations with a connection to the sea have their own laws and regulations, as well as their own Coast Guards and enforcement agencies.
 Maritime law is a very old body of law.
 It traces its roots to Phoenicians, Romans, and other seafaring civilizations.
 As merchants faced perils on the high seas, they came up with practical legal solutions… many of which remain in effect today as elements the U.S. Code and other rules and regulations.